HMS Rocket (H92): Post-War

-In 1946 Rocket was at Chatham and between 1946 and 1948 she was used as an air target ship at Rosyth.
-In 1949 she was placed into reserve at Portsmouth.
-Between July 1949 and 1951 she was converted at Devonport Dockyard into a Type 15 fast anti-submarine frigate, with the new pennant number F193.
+Rocket returned to Britain in October 1945, and in 1946, replaced the destroyer Highlander as an air target ship at Rosyth.
+She was reduced to reserve on 4 September 1957.
+In May 1949 she was moved to Portsmouth, while from November 1949 to July 1951 she was converted at Devonport Dockyard into a Type 15 fast anti-submarine frigate, with the new pennant number F193.

-On 18 May 1951 she was re-commissioned for the 3rd Training Squadron, based in Derry.
+On 18 May 1951 she was re-commissioned for the 3rd Training Squadron, based in Londonderry Port.
 In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
 In September 1953, the ship was sabotaged, with leads to the port Telemotor of the steering gear cut.
 A stoker pleaded guilty to charges of damaging the ship under the Malicious Damage Act 1861 and was sentenced to four years imprisonment and dismissal from the navy with disgrace.
 In 1954 she returned to reserve at Rosyth, before being re-commissioned the following year.
 In November 1956 she returned to reserve at Chatham, then transferred to the reserve at Portsmouth the following year.
 On 28 October 1960 she was re-commissioned at Portsmouth and sailed to the Far East to join the 6th Frigate Squadron.